Sorry, you need to enable JavaScript to visit this website.

 The extent of organisation by employers and employees respectively is a very important part of the Danish model.

-Most members are organised in trade unions under trade union confederation (hovedorganisationer), (FH, AC, and Lederne) that participate in collective negotiations, but the number of members in alternative and neutral unions (yellow trade unions) that do not participate in collective negotiations is rising.
+Most members are organised in trade unions under the trade union confederation (hovedorganisationer), (FH, AC, and Lederne) that participate in collective negotiations, but the number of members in alternative and neutral unions (yellow trade unions) that do not participate in collective negotiations is rising.

 The Danish parliament refrains from interfering in collective negotiations